How to build a PBN (Private Blog Network) – Steps to building blogs for SEO

 - A CMS to build your PBN (Use WordPress or HTML for ease)

-- Knowledge to start a blog/site with On-page SEO (Ask me for the SEO course)
+- Knowlehttps on how to start a blog/site with On-page SEO (Ask me for the SEO training course access)

 Those are the top 7 things to know when you want to build a PBN.